sdthomas91/chat-down-under-new/TESTING.md

     - Added an about us page to avoid confusion and aid user experience.
 Also added prompts and clear titles so each section was fairly transparent on it's purpose and display

+1. Make topic tags clickable
+    - Some users fedback that they would like the topic tags (on questions and on topic page) to be clickable, the click would then take them to posts related to these topics.
+It is a functionality I would like to implement at a later date, but it is not within the scope or timeframe of this project

 # SECTION TESTING